-Equipment use and ownership
+2. Equipment use and ownership

-If any equipment is to be purchased under the contract, the contract should clarify ownership and responsibility for its maintenance during the life of the contract.
-Under mine action contracts there are many different options for ownership and management of demining equipment.
-The five main options are:
+If any equipment is to be purchased under the contract, the contract should clarify ownership and responsibility for its maintenance during the life of the contract and upon termination.
+Under mine action contracts, there are many different options for ownership and management of demining equipment.
+The four main options are:

-- > leasing of the equipment that has been purchased by the contractor; upon completion of the contract the contractor retains the equipment - > leasing of the equipment that has been purchased by the contractor with an option for the contracting agency to purchase the equipment upon completion of the contract; upon completion of the contract the contractor either retains the equipment or the equipment is sold to the contracting agency - > equipment that has previously been purchased by the contracting agency is loaned to the contractor for the duration of the contract - > equipment is purchased by the contracting agency and loaned to the contractor as a part of the contract - > the equipment is purchased by the contractor with funds provided under the contract, the contractor has custody of the equipment during the life of the contract and must maintain it; it is then handed over to the contracting agency at the end of the contract
+- vusing equipment that has previously been purchased by the contractor; throughout the work and upon completion of the project the contractor retains ownership of the equipment - > using equipment that has been purchased by the contractor with an option for the contracting agency to purchase it upon completion of the contract at this point the contractor will either retain ownership of the equipment, or it will be sold to the contracting authority - > equipment is purchased by the contracting authority and loaned to the contractor as part of the contract; the contracting authority retains ownership of the equipment throughout - > the equipment is purchased by the contractor with funds provided under the contract, the contractor has custody of the equipment during the life of the contract and must maintain it; it is then handed over to the contracting agency at the end of the contract